vpugar/backend-coding-challenge/solution/README.md

 (online generator *https://www.devglan.com/online-tools/bcrypt-hash-generator*).
 Current users by default are *test1*, *test2*, *test3* with password *test*.

-- Remote service The Free Currency Converter API has limitation to retrieve rates maximally one year in past
+- Remote service The Free Currency Converter API has limitation to provide rates maximally one year in past

 - In application.properties is defined that maximal expense date can be 100 days in past